-866-610-2273 This call is free.
+CALL 866-610-2273 This call is free.
 The Nurse Advice Line offers behavioral health support and is available 24 hours a day, 7 days a week.
 We have free interpreter services for people who do not speak English.
-711 (MassRelay) This call is free.
+TTY 711 This call is free.
 This number is for people who are deaf, hard of hearing, or speech disabled.
+You must have special telephone equipment to call it.
 The Nurse Advice Line offers behavioral health support and is available 24 hours a day, 7 days a week.